Vahor/n8n-kit/README.md

 Currently only a few nodes are implemented.

-Each workflow has a `definition` property, which is a chain of nodes.
+Each workflow has a `definition` property, which is a list of nodes or chain of nodes.
-A `unlinkedNodes` property can be used to add nodes that are not part of the chain (e.g. a sticky note).

 A chain is a list of nodes, with a starting node chained by `next` calls.